FFMS/ffms2/doc/ffms2-avisynth.md

 ### FFIndex
 ```
 FFIndex(string source, string cachefile = source + ".ffindex", int indexmask = -1,
-    int dumpmask = 0, string audiofile = "%sourcefile%.%trackzn%.w64", int errorhandling = 3,
-    bool overwrite = false, bool utf8 = false)
+    int errorhandling = 3, bool overwrite = false)
 ```
 Indexes a number of tracks in a given source file and writes the index file to disk, where it can be picked up and used by `FFVideoSource` or `FFAudioSource`.
 Normally you do not need to call this function manually; it's invoked automatically if necessary by `FFVideoSource`/`FFAudioSource`.
-It does, however, give you more control over how indexing is done and it can also dump audio tracks to WAVE64 files while indexing is in progress.
+It does, however, give you more control over how indexing is done.

 Note that this function returns an integer, not a clip (since it doesn't open video, nor audio).
 The return value isn't particularly interesting, but for the record it's 0 if the index file already exists (and is valid) and overwrite was not enabled, 1 if the index file was created and no previous index existed, and 2 if the index file was created by overwriting an existing, valid index file.